Crates.io | jni-simple |

 JNI provides 3 ways of up-calling into JVM code:

-This crate only implements variant 1 and 2.
-Variant 3 is not implemented by this crate because "va_list" cannot be created inside rust code.
+This crate only implements variants 1 and 2.
+This crate does not implement variant 3 because "va_list" cannot be created inside rust code.

 Variant 2 is relatively straight forward and fully supported by this crate.
 This means you can call ANY java method using Variant 2.

 Variant 1 has a Variadic parameter.
-This is Variadic up-calls refers to.
+This is what Variadic up-calls refer to.
 Rust does support this but only for explicit extern "C" functions and not for any functions implemented in rust itself.
 To call Variant 1 this crate provides concrete implementations to call this Variadic function with 0, 1, 2 and 3 parameters.
 This should cover 99% of your up-call needs.
-To call methods with more than 3 parameters simply use Variant 2.
+To call methods with more than 3 parameters, simply use Variant 2.

-As you can see calling Variant 2 is a bit unwieldy so for most smaller functions using Variant 1 of up-calling is probably the better choice.
+As you can see below, calling Variant 2 is a bit unwieldy, so it is probably the better choice to use Variant 1 of up-calling for most smaller functions.
 Example:

 use std::ptr::null;